 The decision might be different for diffent solution sets, as each solution set brings with it a different set of features and implementations.

-3.2 When not to use Stage 1-2-3 Methodology
+3.2 Simplify Stage 1-2-3 Methodology

 This paper discusses how to specify and document external solutions in 3GPP documents.